opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

 - `boardSlackByMode` How much time ride a vehicle takes for each given mode.
 Since 2.0
 - `carPickupCost` and `carPickupTime`.
 Add a cost/time for CarPickup changes when a pickup or drop off takes place.
 Since 2.1
-- `maxAccessEgressDurationSecondsForMode` Limit access/egress per street mode.
-Since 2.0
+- `maxAccessEgressDurationForMode` Limit access/egress per street mode.
+Since 2.2
+  - This was called `maxAccessEgressDurationSecondsForMode` between 2.0 and 2.2
 - `parkAndRideDurationRatio` Filter for park and ride with long walk.
 Since 2.1
 - `requiredVehicleParkingTags` and `bannedVehicleParkingTags`.
 Since 2.1
 - `searchWindow` Limit the departure window or arrival window for the routing search.
 Since 2.0